Constructors in Cairo

 In Cairo, constructors are defined using the #[constructor] attribute inside the mod block of a contract.

-This article will cover how constructors work in Cairo, the rules for initializing contract state, and how constructor return values differ from Solidity’s.
+This article will cover how constructors work in Cairo, manual and automatic serialization of constructor arguments inside Scarb tests, and how constructor return values differ from Solidity’s.

 A Simple Cairo Constructor